All contributors to the Lodi Valley Chronicle are expected to follow the SPJ’s Code of Ethics.

 - Investigations: The Chronicle will use editorial discretion when identifying individuals involved in investigations.
 If no warrant has been issued, we will probably not identify individuals.
 If a warrant has been issued, we are more likely to identify a suspect.

-- Arrests: Excluding special circumstances, persons who have been arrested following issue of a valid warrant or as a result of crimes committed in public view will be identified1Special circumstances may include protecting victims, keeping on-going investigations secret, or waiting to confirm the facts of the case..
+- Arrests: Excluding special circumstances, persons who have been arrested following issue of a valid warrant or as a result of crimes committed in public view may be identified1Special circumstances may include protecting victims, keeping on-going investigations secret, incidents involving minors or domestic violence, or waiting to confirm the facts of the case..

 - Trials: Excluding exceptional circumstances, persons on trial will be identified2Exceptional circumstances may include protecting the privacy of victims or waiting to verify facts. .